top of page

 Protecting the vital and sacred transboundary rivers that sustain our communities and culture

-Southeast Alaska Indigenous Transboundary Commission (SEITC) is a consortium of 15 Tlingit, Haida and Tsimshian Nations defending the transboundary rivers from rapidly expanding mining boom occurring in the Canadian headwaters.
+Southeast Alaska Indigenous Transboundary Commission (SEITC) is a consortium of 15 Tlingit, Haida and Tsimshian Nations defending the transboundary rivers and ways of life from the rapidly expanding mining development occurring in the Canadian headwaters.
+SEITC represents the interests of its member tribal nations whose rights to culture, physical health and well-being, means of subsistence, and property are being violated by Canada’s acts and omissions.

 SEITC is currently leading a significant human rights initiative that aims to halt any further harm to the watersheds.